vinodvemuri/Peering-b-w-Two-vpcs/README.md

-This is connect to the public server after inside connect the private server process using some commands -
+This is connect to the public server after inside connect the private server process using some commands and out like this -

  ,     #_